Frequently Asked Questions

 The fact that your watch does not appear on our website does not necessarily mean it is a counterfeit or a discontinued model.
 Indeed, our website displays a selection of all RAYMOND WEIL watches available around the world: some references may not appear on our website but nevertheless be available through our network of authorized dealers.

 If you are concerned with the authenticity of your watch, please make sure you bought it from one of our authorized dealers and were given the warranty card bearing the name and address of the seller, as well as its stamp and the date of purchase.
 Your watch should also bear a unique serial number engraved on the back of the case which guarantees its authenticity.
-If you still have doubts, you can use the Contact us form below to send us a message, including the serial number of your watch.
+However, some older models are without serial numbers, so when in doubt, please contact [email protected] Another way to verify a valid serial number is by first creating an account here and registering your watch.
+If invalid it could mean it has been previously registered, or the serial number and/or model number does not exist.
+If you still have doubts, you can use the Contact form below to send us a message or email [email protected], including the serial number of your watch.

 DO YOU HAVE SPARE PARTS FOR MY OLD RAYMOND WEIL WATCH?

-For any spare parts inquiries, please contact your local authorized dealer.
+For any spare parts inquiries, please contact our parts department at [email protected]

 HOW CAN I OBTAIN INFORMATION ON A DISCONTINUED RAYMOND WEIL WATCH AND CAN I GET AN APPRAISAL?

-To obtain information on a discontinued watch, please contact your nearest authorized dealer.
-RAYMOND WEIL does not make appraisals.
-In order to determine a fair market value for your watch, we recommend that you consult an appraiser who specializes in watches and jewellery.
+To obtain information on a discontinued watch, please contact [email protected] RAYMOND WEIL does not make appraisals.
+In order to determine a fair market value for your watch, we recommend that you consult an appraiser who specializes in watches and jewelry.

 HOW CAN I OBTAIN THE PRICE OF MY RAYMOND WEIL WATCH FOR INSURANCE PURPOSES?